jmbataller/challenge-robots/README.md

 To run the application, execute the autoexecutable jar file and pass as an argument the input file:

-> java -jar build/libs/challenge-robots-0.0.1-SNAPSHOT.jar /<PROJECT_PATH>/samples/sample-1.txt
+> java -jar build/libs/challenge-robots-0.0.1-SNAPSHOT.jar <PROJECT_PATH>/samples/samples.txt

 The output is written in the console and in an output file, the output file is placed in the same folder of the input file and contains the input filename with an appended '.out' extension.

 ---

-Requirements:

-- Uses spring-bool plugin that requires Gradle 6 (6.3 or later)